jetify-com/devbox/docs/app/cloud/devspace/sharing_devspaces.md

 Once the project is linked to a repository, developers can automatically create a new Sandbox for that repository by navigating to the project and clicking on the `New Sandbox` button.

-## Sharing Secrets across Sandboxes
+## Sharing Secrets

 Jetify Projects can store secrets with Jetify Secrets that are shared across all Devspaces in the project.
-New Jetify Devspace instance will automatically use the `dev` namespace when accessing secrets.
+New Jetify Devspace instances will automatically use the `dev` namespace when accessing secrets.

 To add a secret to a project: